Denied Social Security Disability? Appealing the Decision

 Yes, you can and should submit any new medical evidence or documentation that supports your claim during the appeals process.
 This can strengthen your case and improve your chances of approval.

-What happens at an Administrative Law Judge (ALJ) hearing?
+• What Happens at An Administrative Law Judge (ALJ) Hearing?

 During an ALJ hearing, you'll have the opportunity to present your case in person.
 You can submit new evidence, bring witnesses, and explain how your disability affects your ability to work.
 The judge will weigh the evidence and deliver a verdict based on their findings.